qsnake/gpaw/doc/documentation/manual.rst

 ``'LDA'`` is the default value.
 The three last ones are of generalized gradient approximation (GGA) type.

-XXX simplify this.
-Put all abreviation in the table above.

-XXX link to libxc description.

 The functionals from libxc_ are used by default - keywords are based on the :file:`gpaw/libxc_functionals.py` file.
 Custom combinations of